mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 When mapping the activity to a design cycle.
 There may not be neat matches and at some stage if the process is very fragmented the researcher or teacher can legitimately ask how valuable the design cycle is as a planning or analytical tool.
 Other less formulaic theoretical perspectives on creative processes exist including rhizomatic approaches [@de_freitas_classroom_2012].
 And some attempts have been made to incorporate design thinking with a rhizomatic approach [@biffi_chasing_2017-1].

-### Encouraging A CULTURE OF improvisation in the design process.
+### Encouraging a culture of emergent improvisation/agency in the design process.

 - Responses to choice of tools & Communities Choice of Coding Tools / Environment / Communities
   - Why not Scratch?
 Less of a community?
 So how to replace this?
 What of time considerations?